matin-n/The-VBA-of-Wall-Street/README.md

 Range("C3").Value = "Return"
 ```

-3. An Array is initialized to assign each of the tickers to an element in the array.
+3. An Array is initialized to assign each ticker to an element in the array:

 ```vba
 Dim tickers(11) As String